haniefs/bloombird/README.md

 # README #

-BloomBird is manipulated FlappyBird game which obstacles are generated depending on a stock price of a chosen company.
+BloomBird is manipulated FlappyBird game which obstacles at the game are generated depending on a stock price of a chosen company.

 ### What did we use? ###